Bolmstead/Yoga/README.md

 <!-- LICENSE -->
 ## Notes

-The source code for the calendar used on the website was pulled from https://github.com/brospars/simple-calendar and manipulated.
+The source code for the calendar used on the website was pulled and maniputlated from [Simple Calendar](https://github.com/brospars/simple-calendar).
 Author of the Simple Calendar grants permission to any person to use, copy, modify, or publish the code.
 All documents regarding the Simple Calendar code are located in /static/calendar.